+1 2 3 Chapter II IE Workers of Minor Age 4 Sec.
+51. Allowable Employment of Workers of Minor Age. - Children fifteen (15) 5 years but below eighteen (18) years of age may be employed; provided, that parental 6 or legal guardian consent is presented and attested to by any representative of the 7 LGU or duly elected Barangay official where the work is to be done.
+In no instance 8 however, shall children below fifteen (15) years old be engaged in whatever form of 9 productive services.
+10 Further, workers of minor age shall not be allowed to render work for more 11 than four (4) hours, five (5) days a week, exclusive of one (1) hour break for breakfast 12 or lunch whichever is applicable.
+13 14 15 TITLE III FINAL PROVISIONS 16 17 Sec.
+52. Penal Provision. - 18 a.
+Any person who shall willfully interfere with, restrain or coerce a worker 19 in the exercise of his or her rights or shall in any manner commit any act 20 in violation of any of the provisions of this Act shall, upon conviction, be 21 punished by a fine of not less than Twenty Thousand Pesos (P20,000.00) 22 or imprisonment of one $(1)$ to six $(6)$ years or both fine and imprisonment 23 at the discretion of the Court.
+24 b.
+If the offender is a public official or, the Court, in addition to the penalties 25 provided in the preceding paragraph, may impose the additional penalty 26 of disqualification from public office.
+27 c.
+Any person who violates Section 28 of this Act (Policy on Confiscation of 28 Materials and Impounding of Vehicles) shall be liable.
+Nothing herein 29 shall prohibit the aggrieved WIE from initiating a criminal or civil action 30 against the responsible person or officer applicability, 31 d.
+Failure to implement Sections 30 and 31 of this Act (Policy on Relocation 32 of Vending Sites and Policy on Relocation of Terminals) shall render the 33 responsible official/s administratively liable pursuant to Republic Act No. 34 7160 and other pertinent laws and criminally liable whenever applicable.

+۰. e.
+In the case of a private institution/company found to be violating any provision of this Act, it shall be subject to additional penalty ranging from suspension or revocation of business license at the discretion of the Court.

+5 Sec.
+53. Implementing Rules and Regulations.- The Implementing Rules and 6 Regulations (IRR) of this Act shall be formulated by a drafting committee composed 7 of representatives of offices that will be members of IEDA and WIE organizations 8 provided that, at least 30% of the drafting committee members shall come from the 9 latter and provided further that at least 30% of committee members are women.
+Said 10 committee will start work on the IRR within three (3) months after the effectivity of 11 this Act and finish within six (6) months thereafter.

 Sec.
-52. Penal Provision. -

-- (a) Any person who shall willfully interfere with, restrain or coerce a worker in the exercise of his or her rights or shall in any manner commit any act in violation of any of the provisions of this Act shall, upon conviction, be punished by a fine of not less than Twenty Thousand Pesos (P20,000.00) or imprisonment of one (1) to six (6) years or both fine and imprisonment at the discretion of the Court. - (b) If the offender is a public official or, the Court, in addition to the penalties provided in the preceding paragraph, may impose the additional penalty of disqualification from public office. - (c) Any person who violates Section 28 of this Act (Policy on Confiscation of Materials and Impounding of Vehicles) shall be liable.
-Nothing herein shall prohibit the aggrieved WIE from initiating a criminal or civil action against the responsible person or officer applicability. - (d) Failure to implement Sections 30 and 31 of this Act (Policy on Relocation of Vending Sites and Policy on Relocation of Terminals) shall render the responsible official/s administratively liable pursuant to Republic Act No. 7160 and other pertinent laws and criminally liable whenever applicable.

-- (e) In the case of a private institution/company found to be violating any provision of this Act, it shall be subject to additional penalty ranging from suspension or revocation of business license at the discretion of the Court. - Sec.
-53. Implementing Rules and Regulations.
-The Implementing Rules and Regulations (IRR) of this Act shall be formulated by a drafting committee composed of representatives of offices that will be members of IEDA and WIE organizations provided that, at least 30% of the drafting committee members shall come from the latter and provided further that at least 30% of committee members are women.
-Said committee will start work on the IRR within three (3) months after the effectivity of this Act and finish within six (6) months thereafter. - Sec.
-54. Separability Clause.
-If any provision of this Act is declared unconstitutional or invalid, the provisions not affected shall continue to be in full force and effect. - Sec.
-55. Repealing Clause.
-All laws, decrees, orders, rules and regulations or other issuances inconsistent with the provisions of this Act are hereby repealed, amended or modified accordingly. - Sec.
-56. Effectivity.
-This Act shall take effect fifteen (15) days after its publication in the Official Gazette or in any two (2) newspapers of general circulation in the Philippines.
+54. Separability Clause. - If any provision of this Act is declared unconstitutional or invalid, the provisions not affected shall continue to be in full force and effect.

+15 Sec.
+55. Repealing Clause. - All laws, decrees, orders, rules and regulations or 16 other issuances inconsistent with the provisions of this Act are hereby repealed, 17 amended or modified accordingly.

+18 Sec.
+56. Effectivity. - This Act shall take effect fifteen (15) days after its 19 publication in the Official Gazette or in any two (2) newspapers of general circulation 20 in the Philippines.